ncarchedi/pennywise-app/privacy_policy.md

 ## Types of Data Collected

 - **Personal data:** We ask for basic information from you in order to set up your account.
 For example, we require individuals who sign up for a Pennywise account to provide an email address.
 - **Financial information:** When you connect one or multiple bank accounts to our Services, we store a so called 'access token' that allows us to pull financial transactions from your bank account on your behalf.
 We load financial transaction information from your connected bank accounts.
 This information includes, but is not limitied to: the title of the transaction, the date the transaction was executed, the account to which the transaction belongs and the category to which you assign the transaction.
-This information is stored exclusively on your device, not in our online database.
+The financial transaction information is stored exclusively on your device, not in our online database.
 - **Communications with Us:** You may also provide us information when you respond to surveys, communicate with us regarding a support question, or sign up for a newsletter.
 When you communicate with us via form, email, phone, or otherwise, we store a copy of our communications (including any call recordings as permitted by applicable law).
 - **Log Information:** Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, including, but not limited to, the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
 We collect log information when you use our Services.
 - **Usage Information:** We collect information about your usage of our Services.
 This includes, but is not limited to, the actions that you perform in the app–in other words, who did what, when and to what thing in the app (e.g., visited the 'Todo' tab, categorized a transaction, changed the notification settings).
 We also collect information about your device (e.g., screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Services to you, as well as get insights on how people use our Services, so we can make our Services better.